fpga-opencl-benchmarks/rodinia_fpga/README.md

 Each modified benchmark is available under [the opencl directory](opencl).
 See [the original README file](README_original) for more details about each benchmark.
 Each FPGA version has a readme included that describes the parameters and optimizations for that version.

-The input data files for the benchmarks are not included in this distribution and needs to be separately downloaded from [here](https://www.cs.virginia.edu/~skadron/wiki/rodinia/index.php).
+The input data files for the benchmarks are not included in this distribution and need to be separately downloaded from [here](http://lava.cs.virginia.edu/Rodinia/download.htm).

 ## Important note